 Built in 1937, the house features original leaded and stained glass windows, hardwood floors, and four fireplaces.
 Bathrooms were elegantly remodeled with marble countertops, black-and-white tile, and polished chrome fixtures.
 The pair also added an in-ground pool and a built-in BBQ in their beautiful brick backyard, making it a perfect place to entertain on a sunny L.A. day.

 We spoke to Power to learn more about her home and interior style—read on below to hear how this beautiful space came together.

-Power tells us one of her greatest inspirations for her home was Brenda Antin, a noted L.A. antiques collector and designer, who owns an eponymous antiques shop—and whose home we featured on MyDomaine earlier this year.
+Power tells us one of her greatest inspirations for her home was Brenda Antin, a noted L.A. antiques collector and designer, who owns an eponymous antique shop—and whose home was featured on MyDomaine.
 “Brenda has the most exquisite taste.
 She collects and curates real European antiques,” Power says.
 “Every piece you’ll find in her shop is a work of art.”
 Power tells us she acquired both original antiques as well as new designs from Antin.
 She calls her custom French linen sofa from Antin her “single best investment.”
 She says, “It’s like sitting on a cloud—there’s nothing like it.”

 Another great inspiration for Power’s home—which has a color palette of predominantly neutrals and black—is the work of interior designer Darryl Carter.
 “I love how the backdrop of his work is always a great white, and then it’s layered with cool old antiques,” she says.

 Power discovered her beautiful woven armchair in celebrated interior designer Nathan Turner's West Hollywood showroom.

 Power found her elegant candelabra sconce at Rejuvenation and her weathered wooden sphere at Pottery Barn.